doby162/witchazzan-server/README.md

 Shell out and run "git pull".
 Intended to pair with reload.

 ### reset
-Delete the custom config file and the save file, but keeps all players connected.
+Delete the save file and all non player entities, keeps all players connected.

 ### save-game
 Saves the game, stores all game-state in save.edn.
 Works even if autosave and autoload are false.